 I haven’t really stopped writing since.
 Around the age of twelve or thirteen I received an old, beat-up laptop with Word 2003 on it for my birthday from my grandpa, a writer also, who encouraged me to use it to write stories.
 I wrote a 40,000-word Percy Jackson rip-off with really cliché elemental magic stolen right out of Avatar: The Last Airbender.
 I still have that story somewhere — it’ll never see the light of day of course, but I remember being proud of it at the time.

-I have always been equally obsessed with the ideas of a world entirely separate from our own with magic, creatures, or different species of people (what I consider high fantasy) and of those very things finding themselves here among us, on Earth (what I consider low fantasy).
+I’ve always been equally obsessed with the ideas of a world entirely separate from our own with magic, creatures, or different species of people (what I consider high fantasy) and of those very things finding themselves here among us, on Earth (what I consider low fantasy).
 Most of all, though, I liked the idea of creating something that didn’t exist, born only from my mind.

 Some of my favourite words at the moment…

 “What strange places our lives can carry us to, what dark passages.”